collocations.org

 1. a fairly high temperature

-comfortable, delicious, enveloping, glowing, pleasant, seductive, welcome
+comfortable, comforting, delicious, enveloping, glowing, pleasant

 gentle

-the gentle warmth of the autumn sun
+the gentle warmth of the late summer sun

 This clothing maintains your body warmth.

-VERB + WARMTH
+VERB + warmth

 feel

-She could feel the warmth of the child''s hand in her own.
+She could feel the warmth of the child's hand in her own.

-bask in, enjoy, revel in
+bask in, enjoy, revel in, savour/savor

 We lay on the beach, basking in the warmth of the hot sun.

-add
+add (figurative), provide

-(figurative) Autumn colours add warmth to a room.
+Browns and golds add warmth to a room.

-WARMTH + VERB
+warmth + VERB

-spread
+radiate, spread

 She sat by the fire and felt the warmth spread through her body.

-for ~
+for warmth

 They found the children huddled together for warmth.

-~ from
+warmth from

 warmth from the radiator